-- Creation of an overall strategic register. - Creation of operational risk registers for all service areas. - Consideration of risk in Committee reports. - Development of a comprehensive risk register for the project management programme and consideration of risk as a project management tool. - > Successful internal and external assessment. - Provision of advice to other authorities regarding our management of risk.
+- Provision of a comprehensive strategic register, that is regularly reviewed. - Provision of operational risk registers for all service areas. - Consideration of risk in Committee reports. - Development of a comprehensive risk register for the project management programme and consideration of risk as a project management tool. - Successful internal and external assessment. - Provision of advice to other authorities regarding our management of risk.

-This has led to a practical and workable approach to managing risk and has resulted in the Council becoming more risk aware and actually taking more risks, as demonstrated by the comprehensive project risk register.
+This has led to a practical and workable approach to managing risk, whichhas resulted in the Council becoming more risk aware and actually taking more risks, as demonstrated by the comprehensive project risk register.
 Colchester is also highly regarded for managing risk by both our insurers and other authorities.

-The 2016/17 internal audit of risk management gave a substantial assurance opinion.
-Three recommendations were raised during the audit relating to the update and reviewing of operational risk registers.
+The 2018/19 internal audit of risk management gave a substantial assurance opinion.
+Six recommendations were raised during the audit relating to embedding the risk management process in Colchester Commercial Holdings Company Ltd, development of e-learning and reporting of operational risk registers.